-Having considered the responses received (Appendix 13), the following amendments have been made:
+Having considered the responses received (Appendix 16-17), the following amendments have been made:

-• Farnborough Hill School and its grounds will retain conservation area designation and be designated as a new standalone conservation area.
+- Farnborough Hill School and its grounds will retain conservation area designation and be designated as a new standalone conservation area. - The Station Master's house and grounds (37 Farnborough Street) have been included within the Farnborough Street Conservation Area boundary.

 The Council's Cabinet decided on 15 November 2022 that Farnborough Hill Conservation Area should be split into two parts and that two new conservation areas should be designated in its place, with one centred on Farnborough Hill School and its grounds (the new Farnborough Hill Conservation Area) and the other centred on the crossroads where Farnborough Street, Rectory Road, Ship Lane and Highgate Lane meet (a new Farnborough Street Conservation Area).
-It approved the adoption of the Farnborough Hill Conservation Area Appraisal and Management Plan and a further round of public consultation on a draft Conservation Area Appraisal and Management Plan for the proposed
+It approved the adoption of the Farnborough Hill Conservation Area Appraisal and Management Plan and a further round of public consultation on a draft Farnborough Street Conservation Area Appraisal and Management Plan.
+The Council's Cabinet subsequently approved the Farnborough Street Conservation Area Appraisal and Management Plan on 15 October 2024.